alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 ```
 ![Decision Tree Visualization]({{site.url}}/assets/decision_trees_1.png)

-The tree above is a regression tree, inputted with numeric features.
+The tree above is a regression tree, built with numeric features.

 - `X[n]` - the feature based on which the split has been made
 - `mse` - mean squared error in the node